-BA Liberia would like to thank Wilber Quintanilla, Amos Gborie, and Stephen Sara from the SAVE the Children WASH team and Nandita Kapadia-Kundu, Samantha Tsang, Ben Kitson, Joseph Millward from the CCP research team for their dedicated and committed efforts towards conducting a robust and relevant policy research study in rural sanitation and composing this report.
+Breakthrough ACTION Liberia would like to thank Wilber Quintanilla, Amos Gborie, and Stephen Sara from the SAVE the Children WASH team and Nandita Kapadia-Kundu, Samantha Tsang, J. Ben Kitson, and Joseph Millward from the Johns Hopkins Center for Communication Programs research team for their dedicated and committed efforts towards conducting a robust and relevant policy research study in rural sanitation and composing this report.

-We thank our donor USAID Liberia for the consistent guidance they have provided to the rural sanitation study.
+We thank our donor USAID/Liberia for the consistent guidance they have provided to the rural sanitation study.

-We would also like to thank the research agency PERT consultancy for their work on data collection and data management.
-We also thank them for managing the study on the ground, keeping Covid safety as a major goal.
+We would also like to thank the research agency, PERT Consultancy, for their work on data collection and data management.
+We also thank them for managing the study on the ground, keeping COVID-19 safety as a major goal.

-We thank Saratu Olabode-Ojo, the BA Liberia COP, Jen Boyle, Team Lead, Baltimore for their constant support to the study.
-We thank Eric Filemyr, BA Liberia for his support in editing and formatting the report.
+We thank Saratu Olabode-Ojo, Breakthrough ACTION Liberia Chief of Party, and Jen Boyle, Team Lead, Baltimore, for their constant support to the study.
+We thank Eric Filemyr, Breakthrough ACTION Liberia, for his support in editing and formatting the report.

-Finally, we would like to give our most sincere thanks to the communities in Nimba and Lofa counties who participated in this study.
-Your responses have provided the basis of a study that reflects the WASH situation on the ground and provides data to guide policy.
+Finally, we would like to give our most sincere thanks to the communities in Nimba and Lofa counties that participated in this study.
+Your responses have provided the basis of a study that reflects the water, sanitation, and hygiene situation on the ground and provides data to guide policy.
 Thank you.